spatie/lighthouse-php/docs/usage/configuring-a-run.md

     ->run();
 ```

-## Only run audits for certain categories
+## Only run audits in certain categories

 By default, Lighthouse will run audits of all categories.
 To only run the audits of certain categories, call `categories()` and pass it one or more categories you are interested in.